imaginando/imaginando.github.io/lk/keyboard.md

 Drag the centre of the green line to scroll/move up and down the visible octaves.

-The Keyboard has a settings area that you can open by dragging up/down one of the thin, feint grey horizontal lines at the left or right side of the bar, or tapping anywhere else inside the bar to instantly maximize/minimize.
+The Keyboard has a settings area that you can open by dragging the == icon, or tapping anywhere else inside the bar to instantly maximize/minimize.

 ## Settings